cometohk/job-recommendation-system/README.md

 results of the various models after cross-validation with the stratified k-folds (5 folds) technique; and
 3) Tuning the selected model’s parameters to achieve better performance.

 We evaluated each model's performance using various classification metrics, i.e. accuracy, precision, recall, f1, and area under receiver operating characteristic multi-class one-vs-all curve scores.
 As the models were multi-class models, we had macro-averaged the scores across the 5 classes for each fold, and then averaged the scores across the 5-folds.
 We selected the best performing model, which was a simple Logistic Regression model, which achieved accuracy of 0.57, or approximately almost 3 times as accurate as a random predictor.
+Please refer to the Jupyter Notebook "Code for model generation.ipynb" for the code base for model building.

 The streamlit app utilises the pre-trained model, and allows users to input information on their profile, and generate a job-role recommendation for the user.